 If a Device instance is created with mode='t' (text mode) then read() and write() can use the given encoding (defaulting to latin-1).
-This doesn't make a lot of difference on Python 2 (and can be omitted), but allows easier integration with passing unicode strings between devices in Python 3.
+This allows easier integration with passing unicode strings between devices.

 Multiple devices are supported by passing the desired device serial number (as a string) in the device_id parameter - this is the first parameter in both Device() and BitBangDevice() constructors.
 Alternatively the device 'description' can be given, and an attempt will be made to match this if matching by serial number fails.